-The collaboration reporting template develop in the previous year has been used during 2022-23 to ensure a fully transparent method for seeking assurance around regional collaborative working.
-There is still work to be done to ensure greater compliance with this approach.
+The collaboration reporting template continued to be used during 2023-24 to ensure a fully transparent method for seeking assurance around regional collaborative working.

-The PCC is involved as the North-East Regional Representative for the National Police Air Service (NPAS) Strategic Board.
-The PCC also continues to collaborate with other bodies including the Humberside Fire and Rescue Service (shared facilities including vehicle maintenance, estates, and health and safety).
-The PCC is an invited member of the Humberside Fire Authority (HFA) and is in contact with the HFA Chair on a needs basis to facilitate the progress around collaborative working.
+The PCC was involved as the North-East Regional Representative for the National Police Air Service (NPAS) Strategic Board.
+The PCC also continued to collaborate with other bodies including the Humberside Fire and Rescue Service (shared facilities including vehicle maintenance, estates, and health and safety).
+The PCC is a voting member of the Humberside Fire Authority (HFA) and is in contact with the HFA Chair on a needs basis to facilitate the progress around collaborative working.